What are the Risk Factors for Thyroid Cancer?

 It is the most prominent risk factor for a person who may develop thyroid cancer.
 The age at which an individual is exposed to harmful ionising radiation affects the chance of developing the illness.

 Children who undergo radiation therapy to the neck and head remain at a higher risk of falling victim to thyroid cancer.
-The symptoms can be generally noticed after 20-40 years of radiation exposure.
+Thyroid cancer related to radiation exposure may develop after a latency period of several years to decades, with risk persisting throughout life.

 2. Non-cancerous Conditions of the Thyroid